kit-cml/QSAR-consensus-framework-study/README.md

 ---

-## 🧰 Usage

-### 1️⃣ Compute Descriptors
-Use:
-`Descriptor_Computation_Preprocessing_data.ipynb`

-Performs:
-- Structure standardization (salts/solvents, charge normalization)
-- Descriptor generation (MACCS, Morgan, APF, RDKit–CDK)
-- Exports QSAR-ready feature matrices and labels for each endpoint

----

-### 2️⃣ Train Models
-Use:
-- `Training_ML_Fingerprint_10foldCrossvalidation.ipynb`
-- `Training_ML_PhysicochemicalProperties_10foldCrossvalidation.ipynb`

-Performs:
-- Stratified 10-fold CV for RF, XGB, SVM, and DNN using each descriptor modality
-- Selects top models based on cross-validated AUC for consensus integration
-- Preserves original train/test or external validation splits

----

-### 3️⃣ Evaluate & Build Consensus Models
-Use:
-`Performance_Model_Evaluation.ipynb`

-Performs:
-- Loads trained base models
-- Builds single-algorithm and multi-modality AUC-weighted consensus models
-- Evaluates on independent test/external validation sets
-- Computes performance metrics & confidence intervals
-- Generates final tables and visualization outputs

----

 ## 🧾 Notes
-This repository provides a **reproducible implementation** of the manuscript:
+This repository corresponds to the manuscript:

 **“Interpretable Multi-Modality Consensus QSAR Framework Integrating Machine and Deep Learning for Enhanced Multi-Endpoint Toxicity Assessment.”**

-For:
-- Endpoint definitions
-- Data curation rules
-- Complete descriptor list (Table S1)
-- Hyperparameter settings (Table S2)

-See the **Supporting Information** section of the manuscript.
+Additional methodological details, descriptor lists (Table S1), hyperparameter settings (Table S2), and dataset references are provided in the **Supplementary Online Materials**.

 ---

 ## 📚 Citation
-If you use this repository in your research, please cite the article once published:
-> Citation details will be updated after publication.
+Citation details will be updated upon publication.

 ---

 ## 🧠 Acknowledgments
-This work is conducted under the **Computational Medicine Lab**, Kumoh National Institute of Technology, Gumi, Republic of Korea.
+This work was conducted at the **Computational Medicine Lab**, Kumoh National Institute of Technology, Gumi, Republic of Korea.

----.

----